klbrabec/Wk_7_BC_Challenge_Employee_Analysis/README.md

 The larger number of titles that are eligible for retirement are in the 'senior' category (Senior Engineer -25916 and Senior Staff - 24926)  There is a substantial amount of 'institutional knowledge' that will be lost when these team members depart, and they should all be encouraged to participate in the mentorship program to pass that knowledge on to team members who will remain.
 However, knowing that participation in these coaching programs is not something that everyone is comfortable with, alternative methods of knowledge documentation and transfer should be considered to enable a smoother transition.

 ### Mentorship Program
-Currently, there are 1940 employees that have been identified as being eligible to participate in the mentorship program being developed.
-However, there are considerably more employees that are eligible for retirement.
+Currently, there are 1549 employees that have been identified as being eligible to participate in the mentorship program being developed. (less than 1% of the total employee population) However, there are considerably more employees that are eligible for retirement.
 The organization may want to consider expanding the eligibility definition for the mentorship program in order to enable more employees to step into the roles vacated by retiring team members.

 ### Staffing Impact
 The impact of departing staff will vary by departments.
 Some will be able to redirect team activities to function in a more streamlined manner.
 Some could be folded into other teams to combine work on common projects.
 However, it is important to realize that the departure of team members, even when voluntary will cause a negative impact on overall team morale.
 This can be done by allowing retiring employees to 'phase out' of their role, by stepping down from more high pressure, high profile roles into more 'support' roles.
 This can also facilitate the knowledge transfer and retention goals in the mentorship program.
 It is recommended that at least 50% of all roles that are vacated through retirement are backfilled either from internal promotions or external hiring, with the understanding that restructuring teams and business groups may also allow for new business models.